 - Clear the cache and data of the app or browser.
 The Netflix data might become corrupted, so make sure to clear the cache and data of either the Netflix app or your browser.
 Sign out of Netflix and sign back in before clearing the cache and data if you’re using the app.

 Apart from logging in and streaming, you might encounter issues with Netflix itself.
 For example, the app might not even open for you, or the website might not work.
 Here are some solutions to such dilemmas:

 - See if Netflix is down.
 Visit a site like DownDetector to see if Netflix is down or if Netflix is having some server issues.

 - Log in again.
 Sometimes, Netflix will get fussy and not let you log in.
-If that happens, just enter your login credentials on the Netflix website to make sure everything is in working order.
+If that happens, enter your login credentials on the Netflix website to ensure everything is in working order.
 From there, refresh the data on your device and log in again.

 - Refresh the Netflix data.
 If there’s a problem with the Netflix app or data on your device, refresh the Netflix data.
 That said, this step is typically limited to the Amazon Fire TV, Amazon Fire Stick, and smart TVs.

 - Clear Netflix cookies.
 The more you use Netflix, the more cookies the website creates.
 You can go to your browser’s settings and clear cookies if you’re having some issues.

 - Switch to a different connection.
 It might just be that the Wi-Fi or cellular connection you use isn’t working well at the moment if you can switch to a different Wi-Fi connection.
 Alternatively, clear the Netflix app data on your smartphone or tablet and restart your device.